Elliot-Chan-120/NOCTURNAL/README.md

 ## Abstract

-NOCTURNAL is an integrated computational framework that combines ChEMBL database mining, machine learning-based potency prediction, and an integrated approach to molecular optimization for drug discovery workflows.
+NOCTURNAL is a python framework that combines ChEMBL database mining, machine learning-based potency prediction, and molecular optimization for drug discovery workflows.
-As long as a ChEMBL dataset exists for any given disease or target protein of interest, users can rapidly train and generate machine learning models on drug-structure vs. potency data on that chosen target via NOCTURNAL's modular data pipeline.
-This allows for potency predictions to be made on candidate molecules and more advanced applications.
+As long as a ChEMBL dataset exists for any given disease or target protein of interest, users can leverage ML models for potency predictions to be made on candidate molecules.

 The system can then deploy these models in a unique drug optimization algorithm, 'MutaGen', to generate optimized molecular candidates while maintaining drug-like properties.
 These compounds can then be graphed through the interactive chemical space network (CSN) visualization module 'ChemNet'.

 ## Key Features

-*Architecture*
-- **Database Integration**
+**Database Integration**
+- automatically searches ChEMBL database (large drug discovery data repository) for target protein of interest
-  - Initial ChEMBL querying ranks potential target protein datasets by data quantity and displays data source / quality
+- ranks potential datasets by size and source, helping you select the desired training data

-- **ML Pipeline**
+**Machine Learning Pipeline**
-  - Modular architecture supporting Random Forest, XGBoost, and Stacking models with automated hyperparameter optimization
-  - Rigorous evaluation protocols implement cross-validation with performance metrics
-- **Config-driven Customization**
+- build models using 3 different algorithms: RandomForest, XGBoost, or a Stacking Ensemble combining multiple approaches
+- automatic hyperparameter tuning and rigorous cross-validation ensures model reliability and performance

+**Robust Error-Handling**
+- everything configurable through 0_config.yaml file
-  - 0_config.yaml file allows for configuration of ML algorithm type when training models as well as the default settings
+- choose preferred ML algorithm and adjust default settings without touching code

-- **Error Handling and Validation**
-  - Custom exception classes (e.g. ModelBuilderError, RunModelError) provide targeted feedback, guiding users toward any issues
-  - Config file-loading coupled with validation of config keys and required directories ensures consistent runtime and prevents pipeline-breaking errors
-  - Graceful fallback mechanisms implemented in critical points throughout the pipeline, such as in PaDEL fingerprinting and ChemNet visualizations
-- **Molecular Dataset Preprocessing**
-  - a05_csnodes.py is designed for high-performance preprocessing of molecular datasets for use in ChemNet / CSN visualizations
-  - Features 3 sampling strategies to optimize chemical diversity vs. computational cost
-    - 'balanced': evenly samples across potency quartiles
+**Smart Molecular Dataset Processing**
+- a05_csnodes handles large molecular datasets for visualization, balancing chemical diversity against computation time

+**MutaGen**: Molecular Optimization Engine
+- Leverages a curated molecular fragment library to intelligently modify drug molecules, using ML models to predict new molecule potencies
+- Employs optimization plateau-breaking strategies
+- 3 molecular changes possible: adding fragments, replacing atoms, removing fragments / atoms
+- Automatically filters out molecules that violate drug-likeness rules

+**ChemNet**: Interactive Visualization Tool
+- Creates interactive drug-network graphs showing chemical similarity relationships between molecules
+- Structurally similar molecules appear closer together
-    - 'performance': selects the top compounds by potency (pIC50)
+- Color-codes molecules by potency
-    - 'mcs_optimized': prefilters by overall Tanimoto similarity and selects for the top 'n' to accelerate MCS calculations
-      - NOTE: mcs_optimized samples may still require a siginifcant amount of time to process since it requires all overall Tanimoto calculations prior to sorting and cutting down time on more intricate MCS calculations

-*Core Modules*
-- **MutaGen: NOCTURNAL's Molecular Optimization Module**
-  - An advanced molecular optimization algorithm integrating adaptive, dynamic algorithmic design, cheminformatics, machine learning, and optimization theory
-  - Performs chemically informed SMILES-based molecular mutations with RDKit, coupled with machine learning predictions on pIC50 values
-  - Implements adaptive local optima escape mechanisms that dynamically adjust error thresholds, aiming to escape pIC50 plateaus during chemical space exploration
-  - Multi-modal mutation strategies: addition, replacement, removal with specially curated fragment libraries for aromatic and non-aromatic atoms
-  - Integrated Lipinski rule filtering for oral bioavailability assessments
-- **ChemNet: NOCTURNAL's Chemical Space Network Visualization Module**:
-  - Interactive chemical space networks with similarity-based clustering
-  - Intelligent network scaling responsiveness to edge data quantity preserves visual clarity
-  - 2D structure molecular imaging, with molecule colours indicating % rank potency, simultaneously handling outliers
-  - Multi-modal similarity system: supports graph generation based on overall, substructure or hybrid structural similarity between molecules
+- Hover over any molecule to see its structure, potency value and ranking

+#### Intelligent Adaptation
+The system adjusts to your data, from error thresholds in optimization to graph density in visualization.
+No need for manual tuning on dozens of parameters for each new project.

+#### End-to-End Workflow
+From database search to molecule optimization and visualization, all in one platform.

+#### Handles Complexity
+Gracefully handles outliers, missing data and edge cases.
+Prevents computational bottlenecks with intelligent sampling. validates chemical structures at every step to ensure drug-like molecules are all you get.

 ## Workflow with Core Classes